 The Chairman represents the Board of Directors and organizes its work.
 The general shareholders' meeting must be informed of this work by the Chairman.
-The Chairman is responsible for the good functioning of the Company's organization and for supervising the ability of the Board members to perform their mission.
+The Chairman is responsible for the good functioning of our organization and for supervising the ability of the Board members to perform their mission.

-Pursuant to Section 706-43 of the French criminal proceedings Code, the Chairman may validly delegate to any person he/she chooses the power to represent the Company with regard to criminal proceedings which might be taken against the Company.
+Pursuant to Section 706-43 of the French criminal proceedings Code, the Chairman may validly delegate to any person he/she chooses the power to represent us in any criminal proceedings that we may face.

-As with any other Director, the Chairman cannot be over seventy years old.
+As with any other Director, the Chairman cannot be over seventy-five years old.
 In case the Chairman reaches this limit during his/her tenure, he/she will automatically be considered to have resigned.
 However, his/her tenure is extended until the next Board of Directors meeting, during which his/her successor will be appointed.
 Subject to the age limit provision, the Chairman of the Board may also be re-elected.
-One June 21, 2005, the shareholders approved a resolution extending the age limit for the Chairman of the Board to seventy five years old.
-The by-laws were then modified accordingly.